Medieval World Drama Working Group

 Since 2019, the Medieval World Drama Reading Group (MWDRG) has been a casual gathering of academics, performers, students, and friends in Toronto who want to expand our knowledge of premodern drama beyond England.
 The group was adopted as an official part of PLS in spring 2022, then granted funding and status by the Jackman Humanities Institute as a JHI Working Group in fall 2022 — at which point we shifted our name slightly, to become the Medieval World Drama Working Group (MWDWG).

-We currently meet on one Wednesday per month (see our full schedule below), 5pm to 6:30pm, to cold read medieval dramatic texts, in present-day English translation, from any language other than English.
+We currently meet roughly once per month, from September through April (the times and days for 2025-26 are still TBA), to cold read medieval dramatic texts, in present-day English translation, from any language other than English.

 Yes, we cold read!
 We never ever ask members to prepare or read material outside of those 90 minutes.
 One group member will usually volunteer to find, and get us readable copies of, whatever text we’re using at our next meeting — but even that volunteer does not read the text ahead of time (any further than is necessary to get the copies in order).
 Instead, all of us show up to the text completely cold, and discover it together.
 We assign roles in that day’s play reading based on casual volunteerism: anyone who wants to read a part can do so, but no one has to read if they don't want to.